-Campton Place

-A member of the Leading Small Hotels of the World and definitely one of San Francisco's finest, this place aims to provide personal attention to every quest.
+Campton Place A member of the Leading Small Hotels of the World and definitely one of San Francisco's finest, this place aims to provide personal attention to every quest.
 Expect to find the best of everything.
-Its restaurant also has national ranking.
-S 340 Stockton St • Map P4 • (415) 781-5555 www.camptonplace.com
+Its restaurant, serving California cuisine, also has national ranking. @ 340 Stockton St

+- Map P4 (415) 781-5555

+- www.camptonplace.com

-Dis. access • \$\$\$\$\$\$
+- Dis. access \$\$\$\$\$